willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 #### Hyperparameter Tuning

 Hyperparameter tuning is an essential part of any machine learning process.
 Do not fall into the trap of trying to manually hand tune the parameters.
-There are many formal approaches which optimize this (see my blog [post](http://www.willfleury.com/machine-learning/bayesian-optimization/2017/05/15/hyperparameter-optimisation.html) on the suject).
+There are many formal approaches which optimize this (see my blog [post](http://www.willfleury.com/machine-learning/bayesian-optimization/2017/05/15/hyperparameter-optimisation.html) on the subject).
 If you are running on Google Cloud Machine Learning it actually has the ability to perform the hyperparameter optimization built into the API.
 Exactly what type of optimization it performs under the hood is unclear however.

 *As mentioned already in this post, we have not performed an exhaustive training on this model and as such one could easily achieve better results by changing the number of layers, the size of the layers, the sequence_lenght or any one of the other tunable hyperparameters for this model.*